kuiperzone/kuiper-twentyseventeen/readme.txt

 o Add a configurable "author bio" section for posts. o Specify web-font URLs from the customizer.

-If you like KUIPER Twenty Seventeen, please do share it around.
 It is licensed under GPL, so you are free to modify it as you wish.
 If you derive and republish it, please do respect my original copyright and include my personal web address along with the copyright statement.

 For more information: